Norovirus: Treatment

 There is no specific medicine to treat people with norovirus illness.
-Norovirus infection cannot be treated with antibiotics because it is a virus.
 Treatments aim to avoid complications by measures such as the management of dehydration caused by fluid loss in vomiting and diarrhea, and to mitigate symptoms using antiemetics and antidiarrheals.

 Epidemiology

 Norovirus causes about 18% of all cases of acute gastroenteritis worldwide.
 It is relatively common in developed countries and in low-mortality developing countries (20% and 19% respectively) compared to high-mortality developing countries (14%).
 Proportionately it causes more illness in people in the community or in hospital outpatients (24% and 20% respectively) as compared with hospital inpatients (17%) in whom other causes are more common.

 Age and emergence of new norovirus strains do not appear to affect the proportion of gastroenteritis attributable to norovirus.

+In the United States, the estimated annual number of norovirus cases As of in 2023 was 21 million, representing a rate of 6,270 cases per 100,000 individuals.

 Norovirus is a common cause of epidemics of gastroenteritis on cruise ships.
-The CDC through its Vessel Sanitation Program records and investigates outbreaks of gastrointestinal illness—mostly caused by norovirus—on cruise ships with both a US and foreign itinerary; there were 12 in 2015, and 10 from 1 January to 9 May 2016.
+The CDC, through its Vessel Sanitation Program, records and investigates outbreaks of gastrointestinal illness – mostly caused by norovirus – on cruise ships with both a US and foreign itinerary; there were 12 in 2015, and 10 from 1 January to 9 May 2016.
 An outbreak may affect over 25% of passengers, and a smaller proportion of crew members.